 O’Keefe Rail Trail

 - The trail travels through box-ironbark and yellow gum woodland, as well as sections of farmland.
 It also crosses waterways such as the Axe Creek, the Campaspe River and Lake Eppalock plus connected to the Bendigo Creek in Bendigo.

 - The trail surface is mainly compacted fine to course gravel, with urban sections consisting of asphalt paths.
-For cycling, this gravel surface is best suited to MTB and cross/hybrid bikes, although experienced riders can use flat bar racers/road bikes (perhaps with wider tyres).
+For cycling, this gravel surface is best suited to MTB/cross/hybrid/gravel bikes, although experienced riders can use flat bar racers/road bikes (perhaps with wider tyres fitted).

 - There are two alternative return routes.
 The first is along forest tracks through box-ironbark woodland, a main road, and the One Tree Hill Regional Park.
 The second is at Axedale via Sugarloaf Rd, Wellsford State Forest, to Pratts Park Road at East Bendigo.